falcosecurity/falco-website/content/en/docs/rules/special-characters.md

   priority: WARNING
 ```

-When including items in lists, ensure that the double quotes are not interpreted from your YAML file by surrounding the quoted string with single quotes.
+When including items in {{< glossary_tooltip text="lists" term_id="lists" >}}, ensure that the double quotes are not interpreted from your YAML file by surrounding the quoted string with single quotes.
 Here's an example:

 ```yaml
 - list: systemd_procs